The Maryland Lawyer Assistance Program has Assisted Thousands of Maryland Lawyers

 For Toll-Free Confidential Help call 1-888-388-5459

-The Lawyer Assistance Program is available to all Maryland Lawyers and is committed to providing free, confidential assistance to lawyers, judges, and law school students by offering assessment, referral, short-term counseling, and continued support to ensure long term success.
+The Lawyer Assistance Program is available to all Maryland Lawyers and is committed to providing free, confidential assistance to lawyers, judges, law school students, and support staff by offering assessment, referral, short-term counseling, and continued support to ensure long term success.
 Early intervention is the key to resolving personal concerns.
 If you are concerned about another lawyer you can make an anonymous referral to the Lawyer Assistance Program.
 We offer financial assistance for Mental Health and Substance Abuse treatment.

 By Lisa Caplan